 What is the Difference?

 It is unclear what the difference is between Moon Pies and Scooter Pies outside of the name.
 The main difference between Scooter Pies and Moon Pies most likely came down to the ingredients.
-Lots of people in the Northern region of the country claim that Scooter Pies taste better than Moon Pies.
+Many people in the country’s Northern region claim that Scooter Pies taste better than Moon Pies.

 Scooter Pies were not the only snack to borrow the concept of a marshmallow creme-filled cookie from Moon Pies.
 Little Debbie also makes a version of Moon Pies called marshmallow pies.
 Other manufacturers have made similar versions of the snack, speaking to its longevity and popularity.